ypriverol/github-paper/document/manuscript.md

 ## Rule 9.
 Promote your projects in the scientific community - create a web page and more

+The traditional and effective way of promoting scientific software is by publishing them in the peer-reviewed scientific literature.
 Additional steps can be done to boost the visibility of a organisation.
 For example, GitHub _Pages_ are simple landing webpages that GitHub hosts for free without the need for a server or database.
 GitHub users can create and host blog websites, help pages,